 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2019-2020, 5,374 students took at least one online class at Dartmouth College.
-This is an increase from the 155 students who took online classes the previous year.
+In 2020-2021, 144 students took at least one online class at Dartmouth College.
+This is a decrease from the 5,374 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Dartmouth College, here are some more schools you may be interested in knowing more about.